cooperative-computing-lab/cctools/doc/manuals/taskvine/index.md

 ### Performance Statistics

-The queue tracks a fair number of statistics that count the number of tasks, number of workers, number of failures, and so forth.
+The manager tracks a fair number of statistics that count the number of tasks, number of workers, number of failures, and so forth.
 This information is useful to make a progress bar or other user-visible information: